How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The shooting period most recommended by professionals.

-While maintaining the fetal pose, it adds a slightly plump and adorable look.
+While maintaining a fetal pose, the figure looks a little plump and adorable.

-This is also the time when you can observe the newborn smile (an angelic, unconscious smile).
+This is a special time when you can see angelic, unconscious smiles.

-Movements of the limbs begin to become more active, and the amount of time spent awake gradually increases.
+The movements of the arms and legs begin to become more active, and the amount of time spent awake gradually increases.

-Their facial features also change to look more like a baby's, and the mysteriousness unique to newborns is lost.
+Their facial features also change to look more like a baby's, and they lose the mysteriousness that is unique to newborns.

-Scientifically, the optimum time is between 8 and 14 days after birth .
+Doctors say the best time is between 8 and 14 days after birth .

 But the most important thing is the health of the mother and baby.